How would the police have reacted if Black people stormed the Capitol?

 — Chris Bing (@Bing_Chris) January 6, 2021

-It’s always offensive to see white people parading around, above the law, flexing their privilege, while the police stand by either helplessly.
-But after the treatment of BLM protesters this summer, seeing Trump supporters in the Capitol building, congratulating themselves for their casual federal crimes, I was enraged by law enforcement response.
+It’s always offensive to see white people parading around above the law, flexing their privilege, while the police stand by either helplessly.
+But after the treatment of BLM protesters this summer, seeing Trump supporters in the Capitol, congratulating themselves for their casual federal crimes, I was enraged by law enforcement response.
 Black people have been killed for having a toy gun, or for selling loose cigarettes, or sleeping in their own beds.
-But suddenly, police knew how to deescalate and how to non-violently intervene.
+But suddenly, police knew how to deescalate and how to nonviolently intervene.
 It was an astounding display of deference to a racist mob.
 As the New York Times reported an interaction between a Capitol Police officer and the crowd: “‘You guys just need to go outside,’ he said to a man in a green backpack.
 Asked why the police were not forcing the mob out, the officer said, ‘We just got to let them do their thing for now.'”

 Oh, so that’s how it’s done.

-The obvious difference between the two groups—BLM protesters and the mob that stormed the Capitol building—is that one is a multiracial coalition while the other is an overwhelmingly white right-wing crowd.
+The obvious difference between the two groups—BLM protesters and the mob that stormed the Capitol—is that one is a multiracial coalition while the other is an overwhelmingly white right-wing crowd.
 This is the variable that determines who will be met with force and who will pose for photos with items looted from the Capitol while “doing their thing.”

 The Capitol takeover occurred partly because of police deference but also because they were outnumbered.
 I watched TV footage of a lone Capitol police officer intermittently waving his baton at a teeming crowd and running away from the mob.
 This lack of preparedness sheds light on yet another implicitly racist problem.
 During the George Floyd protests in DC, law enforcement flooded the streets.
 But they didn’t even bother to prepare for white violence.